allisonabinger/YardHopper/Dev/Back-End/server/README.md

 # API
-This directory will contain the server used as the restful API that will be hosted on Render as the in between for the front-end and Firestore
+The server directory contains the source code for the YardHopperAPI hosted on Render.
+Please navigate to https://yardhopperapi.onrender.com/api-docs for the Swagger UI on the endpoints, or view [Endpoints](#endpoints) below.

 ## Usage
 This server will be hosted on a service to manage incoming and outgoing traffic and database operations.
 The Firestore database is set up with mock data that should be identical to the data used in production.